aashishsec/pyWebCrawler/README.md

 # pyWebCrawler
 pyWebCrawler

-- pyWebCrawler is a tool designed to efficiently probe for Links, Subdomains and JS Files.
+- pyCrawler is a Python-based web crawling tool designed to automatically extract URLs, subdomains, and JavaScript files from websites.

--  Works in all platforms.
+-  It provides a simple command-line interface for users to specify the target URL, recursion depth, number of threads, and output file.

+## Features

+- Extracts subdomains, links, and JavaScript files recursively.

+- Supports multithreaded crawling for improved performance.

+- Allows customization of recursion depth.

+- Provides an option to save the output to a specified file.

 ## Installation